Why wait to prioritize your mental health? Get started toward a happier, healthier life today.

 The inability to focus is a lack of concentration.
 While some individuals with ADHD exhibit this symptom, they may also exhibit hyperfocus, which can cause them to lose interest in other important tasks.

 Hyperfocus is highly focused attention, to the point of blocking out all other things going on around you over a significant amount of time.
-It’s the opposite of the inability to focus and distractibility, but women with ADHD may exhibit all these symptoms, making reaching a diagnosis hard.
+It’s the opposite of the inability to focus and distractibility, but women with ADHD may exhibit all these symptoms, making a diagnosis of ADHD hard.

 Similar to the inability to plan, managing time when you have ADHD can be a significant challenge.
-Because you may be distracted easily or hyper focused on one task over another, you lose track of time and suffer the consequences.
+Because you may be distracted easily or hyper-focused on one task over any other, you lose track of time and suffer the consequences.
+Find ideas for ADHD time management.

 While ADHD is typically associated with children, the American Psychiatric Association reports that an estimated 2.5% of adults have ADHD.
 Other sources put that figure at more than 4%, and the number may be growing as diagnostics continue to improve and more people seek treatment.
 Single-digit percentages translate to millions of adults.